research-software-directory/research-software-directory/docs/instruction/zotero.md

 If you don't have a DOI for the dataset yet, make sure to [upload a copy of the item to Zenodo](https://zenodo.org/deposit/new), FigShare or an other place that provides a DOI.
 The item's URL should point to https://doi.org &lt;yourdoi&gt;.
-In order to distinguish dataset items from regular journal articles, the following should be added on a separate line into the `Extra` field: `itemType: Dataset`.

 ## Conference poster or presentation slides